guix77/esphome-aldes-tone/README.md

-# ESPHome controller for Aldes T.One® AIR / AquaAIR
+# ESPHome gateway for Aldes T.One® AIR / AquaAIR

+**WARNING: for now this is all 100% theoritical and 0% tested.
+Be sure to know what you're doing!***

 ## Hardware